The best young musicians in Asia don't come from just one country.

 Jonathan Weigle

-Cello · Cologne Chamber Orchestra
+Principal Cello, Cologne Chamber Orchestra

 Berlin-born Jonathan Weigle has been Principal Cello of the Cologne Chamber Orchestra since 2015 and serves regularly in the same role with the City of Birmingham Symphony, Malaysian Philharmonic, Frankfurt Radio Symphony and Royal Philharmonic Orchestra London.
 He has appeared with the Leipzig Gewandhaus and Mahler Chamber Orchestra, and in 2021 taught cello students as part of the Mahler Chamber Orchestra Academy.